Non-Forced Criminal Sexual Conduct and Penalties

 You need a strong defense if you’ve been charged with the criminal offense of non-forced criminal sexual conduct!

-Criminal Sexual Conduct (CSC) cases carry stiff penalties and are very aggressively prosecuted.
+Criminal Sexual Conduct (CSC), including non-forced allegations, carries stiff penalties and is very aggressively prosecuted.
 If you have been charged or are under investigation, you will need a defense firm with extensive experience defending CSC cases and a track record of achieving excellent results.

 What type of actions are considered non-forced criminal sexual conduct?

-This is a complex and often blurry area of criminal law, and overly-aggressive police and prosecutors often charge people with sex-based crimes that could completely ruin their lives if they result in convictions.
-Suspects are very rarely given their right to a presumption of innocence, and prosecutors assume that alleged victims are seemingly incapable of lies, falsehoods, or exaggerations.
+This is a complex and often blurry area of criminal law, and overly aggressive police and prosecutors often charge people with sex-based crimes that could completely ruin their lives if they result in convictions.
+Suspects are rarely given their right to a presumption of innocence, and prosecutors assume that alleged victims are seemingly incapable of lies, falsehoods, or exaggerations.

 Non-Forcible Offenses and Penalties